A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Introduction

 To simultaneously satisfy the requirements of comprehensive coverage and reasonable effort, it is necessary to introduce a stochastic component to the approach.
 Using a subset of all validation conditions selected by a procedure involving stochastic elements each time the validation is performed avoids bias and ensures increasingly comprehensive coverage over time.
-It also has the added benefit of preventing system manufacturers from primarily calibrating the system in view of a priori known validation configurations, such that it successfully passes validation but exceeds the system uncertainty, which shall not be larger than 30\,\%.
+It also has the added benefit of preventing system manufacturers from primarily calibrating the system in view of a priori known validation configurations such that it would pass the validation but exceed the reported uncertainty.

-Two commercially available SAR measurement systems are studied in this paper: the scanning system DASY8 that complies with IEC/IEEE~62209-1528 and the array system cSAR3D that complies with IEC~62209-3.
-Both systems are manufactured by Schmid \& Partner Engineering AG (Zurich, Switzerland).